cucumber-rs/cucumber/book/src/Getting_Started.md

 #     }
 # }
 #
-# // A World is your shared, likely mutable state.
 # #[derive(Debug, WorldInit)]
 # pub struct AnimalWorld {
 #     cat: Cat,
 # }
 #
-# // `World` needs to be implemented, so Cucumber knows how to construct it on
-# // each `Scenario`.
 # #[async_trait(?Send)]
 # impl World for AnimalWorld {
 #     // We require some error type